tyler-dodge/org-assistant/README.md

 ```

+### Conversation Evaluation Rules
-org-assistant uses the org tree in order to generate the message
+- The org tree in order to generate the message
 list whenever sending information to the chat endpoint.
-It will
-only use messages from the branch of the tree that the block that
+- It will only use messages from the branch of the tree that the block that
 initiated the request is in.
-It does not include example blocks or
+- It does not include example blocks or source blocks that appear later in
-source blocks that appear later in the org buffer than the
+the org buffer than the initiating block.
+- noweb support is enabled for all blocks in the conversation based on the
+initiating block having the :noweb flag set.
-initiating block.
-Example blocks are treated as being responses
+- Example blocks are treated as being responses from the assistant by default
-from the assistant by default if they occur after user messages.
+if they occur after user messages.
-If the example block is before any user source block, they are
+- If the example block is before any user source block, they are
 treated as system messages to the assistant instead.

 ### Example